 There’s a lot of buzz about overfishing, but navigating what is sustainable to eat is not so easy in the Middle East, where we don’t have such well-established research institutes as the Monterey Bay Institute in California.

 Luckily, we do have the WWF-EWS in the United Arab Emirates, which has been doing an excellent job of tracking which Gulf fish species are overfished, like the popular Hammour, and which populations are able to rebound quickly enough to make their consumption sustainable.

-- The Sordid Sweetlips, or Yanam in Arabic, comes from the Haemulida family that are found in fresh, brackish, and salt water.
-Their coloring changes throughout their lives, and are so-called because if their large fleshy lips.
+The Sordid Sweetlips, or Yanam in Arabic, comes from the Haemulida family that are found in fresh, brackish, and salt water.
+Their coloring changes throughout their lives, and are so-called because of their large fleshy lips.

-2. The Pink Ear Emperor is known in Arabic as the Shaari Eshkeli.
+The Pink Eared Emperor is known in Arabic as the Shaari Eshkeli.
 They favor reef/rocky and sandy places and typically eat crustaceans and other small fish.

-3. The Angel Fish.
-If you´re anything like me, this Angel fish might just be too cute to eat, but EWS-WWF does have it on their list of sustainable options for the Gulf.
+The Angel Fish.
+If you are anything like me, this Angel fish might just be too cute to eat, but EWS-WWF does have it on their list of sustainable options for the Gulf.
 Called Anfooz in Arabic and also known as the Red Sea Angelfish, the largest of its species grows up to about 8 inches.
 They lose their bright colors when they are dead and on ice.
 In the photo below the fish eyes are not clear at all or are sunken indicating that this fish is not fresh.